Jamf Concepts

 Using alongside other Jamf providers

-- Jamf Protect Provider - for managing resources in Jamf Protect (endpoint security plans, threat prevention, telemetry and more) via the Jamf Protect GraphQL API.
+• Jamf Protect Provider — for Jamf Protect resources (endpoint security plans, threat prevention, telemetry and more) via the Jamf Protect GraphQL API.

 Getting involved

 The provider is open-source under the MPL license and published on both the HashiCorp and OpenTofu registries.
-It's built on HashiCorp's Terraform Plugin Framework (Protocol v6) and includes integration tests throughout.
-The provider uses our open source jamfplatform-go-sdk that you can import into your own Go projects for scripting and automation against the Jamf Platform API.
+It's built on HashiCorp's Terraform Plugin Framework (Protocol v6) and uses our open-source jamfplatform-go-sdk, which you can import into your own Go projects for scripting and automation.

-We welcome contributions.
-Bug reports, feature requests and pull requests are all appreciated.
+We welcome contributions — bug reports, feature requests and pull requests are all appreciated.
 The provider will continue to grow in lockstep with the Jamf Platform APIs as more capabilities are added.
+For questions and discussion, join #terraform-provider-jamfplatform on the MacAdmins Slack.